nextflow-io/website/content/nfcamp/2019/matthias.md

 ### Bio

-I validated the bioinformatics diploma of the Uni. of Bordeaux by doing a 6 months internship in Eileen Furlong's laboratory at EMBL Heidelberg under the joint supervision of Charles Girardot.
-I joined the Furlong team right after as a bioinformatician and software developer.
-We released Dynamix (2017), a genome browser plugin for automated genome browsing.
-I joined Emmanuel Barillot's Cancer System Biology Unit at the Curie institute of Paris in nov.
-2018 under Philippe Hupé's supervision (Bio-IT/HPC platform) where I industrialise data processing and analysis workflow used both for research purposes and assisted medical diagnosis.
+Matthias validated the bioinformatics master of the University of Bordeaux by doing a 6 months internship in Eileen Furlong's laboratory at EMBL Heidelberg under the joint supervision of Charles Girardot.
+He then joined the Furlong team right after as a bioinformatician and software developer.
+Dynamix, his master project, is a genome browser plugin for automated genome browsing and was released in Bioinformatics (2017).

+Matthias joined Emmanuel Barillot's team, in the Cancer System Biology Unit at the Curie institute of Paris, in november 2018 and currently works for the Bio-IT/HPC platform under Philippe Hupé's supervision.
+The platform picked Nextflow to industrialise data processing and analysis workflows, used both for research purposes as well as assisted medical diagnosis.

 ### Registration